 Except preventing the obvious ‘cash problems’ coming along with the market growth, this cannabis SAFE Banking Act also prevents federal regulators from targeting banks that accept deposits from legal cannabis operators (legal = approved on a state level).

 And it also covers other service providers such as: all kinds of agencies, attorneys, accountants, real estate owners and many other companies that may have a certain relation to cannabis industry, or have relations to a company from the cannabis industry, but not directly with the cannabis plant.

-Related links below – to find the details in the original paper(s):
+Related links below – to find the details in THE ORIGINAL DOCUMENTS: